Feeling Rome Tourist Burnout? Take the Train to Authentic Tarquinia

 The Pizzeria You Were Hoping to Find Is Right Here

-When in Caprarola, or... following a visit to Villa Farnese, do as the Caprarolese do, and eat at Pizzeria 2 Gallozzi.
+When in Caprarola, or following a visit to...
+Palazzo Farnese, do as the Caprarolese do, and eat at Pizzeria 2 Gallozzi.
 For pizza connoisseurs, it will be just as much a pilgrimage as a visit to Villa Farnese is for art lovers.
 Pizzeria 2 Gallozzi is owned by two brothers of the Gallozzi family.
 It resembles a friendly pub, complete with numerous Italian, German, and English beers on tap.

 The Pizza that Captivated Italy

 Of course the main event at 2 Gallozzi is the pizza, baked in a massive, multi-level, wood-fired brick oven.
 You can expect pizza that merits its award for Italy's best, based on a national competition.
 (The prize pie: a four-cheese including nutty fontina and creamy mushrooms.)
 Dozens of thin-crust pies with toppings range from traditional (prosciutto) to modern (arugula).
 Pizzeria 2 Galozzi's well-known dessert pizza flaunts Nutella, chestnuts, and walnuts.
 To cap your experience, a nip of Limoncello is on the house.